wavesplatform/waves-lessons/EN/How Waves Works/g. Waves Infrastructure Products And Tools/lesson.md

 ### Software Development Kits ###

-Specially for developers wishing to interact with the Waves blockchain, there is a great opportunity<br>
+For developers wishing to interact with the Waves blockchain, there is a great opportunity<br>
 We created multiple libraries in different programming languages that allow you to:

 - **<ins>Work with cryptography</ins>**:<br>